andreamari/polyquantum_test/ABOUT.md

 ## About Polyquantum
-Polyquantum is a platform for open collaborative research in the field of quantum science, structured as a GitHub repository.
+Polyquantum is a platform, structured as a GitHub repository, for open collaborative research in the field of quantum science.

 In Polyquantum, users can openly share a new research idea or collaborate on an existing one.